openharmony/arkui_idlize/IDL.md

 ## IDL dialect

-We use WebIDL language with several custom extension attributes documented below.
+We use WebIDL language with several custom extension attributes documented below and some grammar extensions.

+## Grammar extensions

+  * `package "org.ohos.subsystem"` - describes package where interface belongs to, mapped to package name for languages with the package system and used by `import`
+  * `import "org.ohos.subsystem.Component"` - described import from another interface definition

 ## Custom extended attributes